noahari/chord-app-v2/README.md

   However, in the long run it might be easier to use a different system.
   Might depend on how the GUI is implemented.

-^†^Also, for playAt, might be a good idea to have methods that work for it.
+ Also, for playAt, might be a good idea to have methods that work for it.
  Because design patterns / refactoring / whatever. toStringAt, and/or getChordListAt.
  Could potentially be useful for it to take 2 indexes, beginning and end.